openebs/openebs/k8s/demo/README.md

 OpenEBS can be deployed in dedicated or hyper-converged mode with Kubernetes.
-There are serveral ways in which Kubernetes Cluster can be setup - Checkout [Kubernetes - Getting Started Guides](https://kubernetes.io/docs/getting-started-guides/).
+There are several ways in which Kubernetes Cluster can be setup - Checkout [Kubernetes - Getting Started Guides](https://kubernetes.io/docs/getting-started-guides/).
 We have tested with the following deployment options.

 ## Google Container Engine